nokau/Barotrauma-zht-edited/README.md

 - This file contains translated lines of NPC conversations.

 ###### TraditionalChineseVanilla.xml
-- This file contains a combination of the translated files found within the game's folder ```Barotrauma\Content\Texts\English```, because using seperated files doesn't seem to work.
+- This file contains translated lines of all the files found within the game's Texts folder ```Barotrauma\Content\Texts\English```, because using seperated files doesn't seem to work.

 - If you were interested in editing side-by-side with the English flies, I'd recommend using these files instead:
   - TCVanilla.xml